cloudblog004/fantasticfoodies/content/en/posts/3194-steps-to-prepare-speedy-smoked-chicken-chimichangas.md

 - " Toothpicks"
 - " Shredded Monterey Jack Cheese"
 recipeinstructions:
-- "Mix the smoked Paprika, oregano, thyme, salt, pepper, garlic &amp; onion powder, ground mustard and cayenne pepper in a bowl"
+- "Mix the smoked Paprika, oregano, thyme, salt, pepper, garlic & onion powder, ground mustard and cayenne pepper in a bowl"
 - "Lay out chicken on a rack and lightly coat with olive oil.
 Then season with mix from step 1 (both sides)"
 - "Preheat smoker to 250°F or 130°C. Use Hickory wood/Pellets and smoke for 1 hour or until internal temperature of 160-165°F. Remove and rest for 10 minutes."
 - "In a blender, mix the water, Avocado, jalapeno, pinch of salt and pepper, juice of 1 lime, 1 tsp garlic powder and sour cream.
 Blend until smooth.
 Add splashes of water to get desired consistency."
 - "Rinse black beans and set aside"
-- "Put 1/4&#34; of fry oil in a large pot or cast iron pan.
+- "Put 1/4* of fry oil in a large pot or cast iron pan.
 Preheat over medium heat."
 - "When chicken hits internal temperature of 150°F, up grill temperature to 300°F. Chicken does not accept smoke flavoring after 150°F, so you can up the temperature to finish."
 - "Warm the Tortilla for easy wrapping.
 Put plastic wrap over plate and put in microwave for 30 seconds."
 - "Cut chicken into strips, then assemble Tortilla.
 Place black beans, Avocado crema, chicken and Shredded Monterey jack  cheese."